Rotating Regional Primary System: Criticism

-Both the Republican and Democratic parties have been lukewarm to the concept.
+Both the Republican and Democratic parties have been indifferent to the concept.
 In 2000, the Republican National Committee's Advisory Commission on the Presidential Nominating Process passed over the Rotating Regional plan in favor of the Delaware Plan.
 In 2005, the Democratic National Committee's Commission on Presidential Nomination Timing and Scheduling ranked it ninth on a list of ten priorities, just above keeping the status quo.

 Large initial primary size

 The size of the initial regional primary may be large enough to prevent less-funded candidates from being able to compete.

 Options

 Map of same-sized politically balanced regions.
 All four regions voted between 48% and 53% (and between 48% and 59% of electoral votes) for the GOP in the most recent election.
 Note loss of contiguity in the red and green regions.

 Lottery system

 Larry Sabato, Director of the University of Virginia Center for Politics, proposed a lottery system in his book A More Perfect Constitution.
-This would use the same regions as above, but would wait until about six months before the first primary before selecting the order of the primaries.
-This would prevent candidates from "camping out" in early primary states.
+This would use the same regions as above, but would wait until about six months before the first primary and then select the order of the primaries.
+This would stop candidates from "camping out" in early primary states.

 This can also be adjusted to prevent a region from being picked twice in a row, or to prevent any region that went first the last two times from going first.